 - Knowledge of and experience in advocacy work, program development, and/or program evaluation

 - An understanding of the mental health landscape for young people in Canada

 What’s in it for you?

-- A comprehensive benefits package, including $2,000 annual coverage for mental health services, accessible from the first day on the job
+- A comprehensive benefits package, including $2,000 annual coverage for mental health services, available from the first day on the job

-- Working for an organization that supports professional development and that will invest time and money into your growth
+- Working for an organization that supports personal and professional development and that will invest in your growth

-- A flexible, trust-based culture: we offer unlimited sick days and flex hours
+- A flexible, trust-based culture: we offer uncapped sick days and flex hours

 - A fun, exciting environment filled with an amazing group of driven, talented people (check us out)